rdbruce/game/README.md

-# Basic C SDL2 project
+# final_pendulum

-This project is a basic C [SDL2][SDL] project that uses [CMake][] as a build system.
+This is a personal project that models and displays a double pendulum.
+The bones for the SDL implimentation can be found at [lazyfoo](https://lazyfoo.net/tutorials/SDL/).

-It could be used as a base for any SDL2 project.
-Just fork it, clone it and execute the `rename_project.sh` script.
-You will be prompted to enter the new project name, the new executable name and the new git repository, but you can keep the autodetected values.
-Finally, just commit and push the result to your repository.

 ## Dependencies